matijaSos/matijasos.github.io/_posts/2020-07-04-haskell-type-lvl-programming-intro.md

 ---

-I heard a lot lately about using types in Haskell to describe function arguments in more details (e.g. function takes a list that is non-empty) and thus provide higher compile-time safety.
+I heard a lot lately about using types in Haskell to describe function arguments in more details (e.g. function takes a list that is non-empty) and thus achieve higher compile-time safety.
-It sounded cool so I decided to research more about it and I created this blog post as a memo of what I learned so far.
+It sounded cool so I decided to research more about it and I created this blog post as a memo of what I learned.

 Resources I used:
 - [Tutorial on GADTs and DataKinds by andre.tips](https://web.archive.org/web/20200212212525/https://andre.tips/wmh/generalized-algebraic-data-types-and-data-kinds/)
     - explains GADTs well, but DataKinds not so much.
-But would recommend to start with this one, although link seems to be down currently?
+I would recommend to start with this one.
+    [The page seems to be down, so I linked to the Wayback Machine url.]
 - [Basic Type Level Programming in Haskell by Matt Parsons](https://www.parsonsmatt.org/2017/04/26/basic_type_level_programming_in_haskell.html)
     - pretty extensive, but not so intuitive.
 Still the most complete intro (and pretty much the only one) to the topic.
 Most of my examples below are taken from it.